 - Try a different cheese such as fresh mozzarella, queso fresco, halloumi, goat cheese, Gorgonzola, or sharp cheddar.

 - 1 - 14 ounce loaf of bread such as French Italian, Ciabatta, or Sourdough cut into cubes

 - ¼ cup plus 2 tablespoons extra virgin olive oil

-- 1 cup Kalamata olives (black olives work well too)
+- 1 cup Kalamata olives or black olives

 - salt and pepper to taste

 - 1/4 cup crumbled feta or grated parmesan cheese optional